jfhbrook/public-gpl/README.md

     # GNU General Public License for more details.
     #
     # You should have received a copy of the GNU General Public License
-    # along with Cackledaemon.
-If not, see <https://www.gnu.org/licenses/>.
+    # along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.